Automate Blender 3D modeling from n8n using MCP. 45+ tools for modeling, materials, lighting, rendering, and animation.

 Dependency Graph Error: If you see this, ensure you have the latest blender_mcp_addon package which implements the main-thread command queue.

-Tools not appearing in n8n: Check the SSE endpoint URL is correct (http://localhost:8000/sse)
+Tools not appearing in n8n: Check the HTTP Streamable endpoint URL is correct (http://localhost:8000/mcp)

 Acknowledgments